 The term loan has a maturity date of December 19, 2018 ("Maturity Date") and bears interest at 10.5% per annum payable in cash quarterly in arrears over the five year term, and as otherwise described in the Credit Agreement.
-A default interest rate or 13% per annum shall apply during the existence of a default under the Credit Agreement.
+A default interest rate of 13% per annum shall apply during the existence of a default under the Credit Agreement.
 Other than as summarized below, UBS is not required to make payments of principal for amounts outstanding under the term loan until maturity, December 19, 2018.
 The term loan under the Credit Agreement is secured by substantially all of UBI and UBS' assets.
-UBI (together with any future subsidiaries) guarantees all of UBS's obligations under the Loan.
+UBI (together with any future subsidiaries) guarantees all of UBS's obligations under the term loan.

 Voluntary prepayments of the term loans are not permitted prior to the second anniversary of the Closing Date, except in the event of a change of control of a Transaction Party.
 After the second anniversary, UBS can make voluntary repayments in minimum principal amounts of US\$2,500,000 together with interest, plus the premium described below.
 UBS must make mandatory prepayments in certain prescribed circumstances, including in the event of raising additional debt financing, a sale or transfer of assets other than in certain circumstances and in the event of other specified extraordinary receipts.
-Extraordinary events include cash received or paid other than in the ordinary course of business, such as tax refunds (other than GST and R&D tax rebates), LifeScan lump sum fee payments and Siemens termination fees.
-In such events, UBS must prepay to the Lenders 100% of the net cash proceeds received.
-In the event of a prepayment on or prior to the second anniversary of the Closing Date, UBS must also pay a prepayment premium of 20% of the loans due and payable on that date.
-If there is a prepayment after the second anniversary of the Closing Date, UBS must pay a prepayment premium commencing at 15% of the loans due and payable on the applicable date and reducing pro-rata on a monthly basis until the Maturity Date.
+Extraordinary receipts include cash received or paid other than in the ordinary course of business, such as tax refunds (other than GST and R&D tax rebates), LifeScan lump sum fee payments and Siemens termination fees.
+In such events, UBS must prepay to the Lenders 100% of the net cash proceeds received up to the outstanding principal amount of the loans drawn down, together with all accrued and unpaid interest thereon and all other obligations.
+In the event of any prepayment on or prior to the second anniversary of the Closing Date with respect to any obligations under the Credit Agreement, UBS must also pay a prepayment premium of 20% of the principal of such prepayment due and payable on the applicable date.
+In the event of any prepayment after the second anniversary of the Closing Date with respect to any obligations under the Credit Agreement, UBS must pay a prepayment premium commencing at 15% of the principal of such prepayment due and payable on the applicable date and reducing pro-rata on a monthly basis until the Maturity Date.

-Notes to Consolidated Financial Statements (for the years ended December 31, 2011, 2012 and 2013)
+Notes to Consolidated Financial Statements (for the years ended December 31, 2013, 2014 and 2015)